Women's suffrage in Mexico: Activism

-In 1915, President Carranza appointed Salvador Alvarado as military governor of Yucatan.
-Alvarado advocated for women’s rights at all social class levels.
+In 1915, President Carranza appointed Salvador Alvarado as military governor of Yucatán.
+Alvarado advocated for women's rights at all social class levels.
 For example, he increased access to medical services for women and sex workers.
 He increased educational opportunities for women of all social classes.
 He believed that higher education will allow females to receive higher status and respect.
 With more females receiving higher education, they were battling gender stereotypes by society during the 1910s.
 Since women were given more educational opportunities, they were able to seek jobs in government positions.
 This gave women more power and influence as they took important job positions.
 This increased the movement for suffrage of women after the revolution period.
-In 1922, Felipe Carrillo Puerto was appointed governor of Yucatan.
+In 1922, Felipe Carrillo Puerto was appointed governor of Yucatán.
 Puerto wanted to help the most vulnerable groups such as women, so he implemented socialist policies to help Mexican females.
 He also advocated for women to receive higher education.
 Puerto allowed the right for women to divorce their spouses without needing their consent.
 These figures had helped the feminist movement and increased the journey to suffrage, after the revolution period.

 As women's suffrage made progress in Great Britain and the United States, in Mexico there was an echo.
 Carranza, who was elected president in 1916, called for a convention to draft a new Mexican Constitution that incorporated gains for particular groups, such as the industrial working class and the peasantry seeking land reform.
 It also incorporated increased restrictions on the Roman Catholic Church in Mexico, an extension of the anticlericalism in the Constitution of 1857.
 The Constitution of 1917 did not explicitly empower women's access to the ballot.